Measuring Things Differently

 ‘Therefore I hope in Him!'”
 (Lam.
 3:22-23).

-May we continue to renew our minds, learning to measure things God’s way
+May we learn to measure things God’s way.

 Notes